CSE Alumni News

 Ninety Michigan Engineering alumni brought their children or grandchildren to a day-long summer camp this past August 9, called Xplore Engineering.
 The event offered a day of experiential learning through a selection of nine different workshops hosted by the different engineering departments.
 Here in EECS, they were introduced to the world of Nanotechnology and Robotics.
 [Full Story]

 Anthony Fadell graduated from U-M with a degree in computer engineering, and moved to Silicon Valley to pursue his fortune.
 He eventually landed at Apple, where he led development of the iPod, and later became strategic advisor to Steve Jobs.
 After leaving Apple to spend more time with family, he founded Nest Labs and created the self-programming Nest Learning Thermostat.
-[Read the New York Times article]
+[Full Story]

 Marius Eriksen, 2004 BSE in Computer Engineering and Principal Engineer at Twitter, is profiled in Wired as a leader in the tech industry.
 His recent project Finagle is being used to rewrite Twitter.
 [Full Story]